Voters signing papers

 Important dates

-Tuesday, April 16, 2024
+Tuesday, November 5, 2024

-Vote in Person Absentee:
+Vote Absentee:

-• Request Deadline: Thursday, April 11th
+• Request Deadline: Thursday, October 31, 2024

-• Return Deadline: Monday, April 15th
+• Return Deadline: Monday, November 4, 2024

-Mailed Absentee Ballots:
+Mailed absentee Ballots*:

-• Request Deadline: Tuesday, April 9th (postmarked)
+• Request Deadline: Tuesday, October 29, 2024 (postmarked)

-• Return Deadline: Tuesday, April 16th 12:00PM CST (postmarked)
+• Return Deadline: Tuesday, November 5, 2024 12:00PM CST (received)

 Given mail delays, we recommend that you request and return your absentee ballot application as soon as possible.